 At High March formal Computing lessons start in Year 1 and our girls receive discrete Computing lessons with the Head of Computing at both Junior House and Upper School.
 Coding is introduced in Year 1 and this is continued throughout the school.
 All the main Microsoft packages are taught.
 Digital photography, stop frame animation and filming projects are also undertaken; computer sytems, vector drawings and 3-D modelling are also topics covered in the curriculum.
 On-line safety is a subject which we take extremely seriously and it is taught at an age appropriate level to all year groups.

-The ICT suites are also used by other curriculum areas, and each computer has a range of software to support the girls’ work.
+The Computing suites are also used by other curriculum areas, and each computer has a range of software to support the girls’ work.
 All main classrooms are equipped with interactive whiteboards and networked PCs.
-At Upper School there are two sets of laptops which can be taken to the classroom (one per child), when appropriate.
-Junior House classes each have ten Learn Pads, which are regularly used in the class teachers’ lessons to enhance learning and Year 3 also have access to a set of ten Learn Pads.
+At Upper School there are sets of laptops and Ipads which can be taken to the classroom, when needed.
+Junior House classes each have ten LearnPads, which are regularly used in the class teachers’ lessons.